-SLF 127 Fiscal Management for the Small Business\ 2 cr. hrs.
+SLF 127 Fiscal Management for the Small Business\

 This course is an introduction to financial management practices employed by successful small businesses.
 Students will become familiar with bookkeeping terminology, bookkeeping software, financial statements, accounting methods and budgeting.

-SLF 129 Legal Risk Management for the Small Business\ This course examines the legal liabilities associated with small business ownership.
+SLF 129 Legal Risk Management for the Small Business\

+This course examines the legal liabilities associated with small business ownership.
 The focus of the course is on minimizing risk through an understanding of the legal environment surrounding small business ownership.
 Upon completion, students will be able to identify and manage risk associated with small business ventures.

-SLF 130 Marketing Practices for the Small Business\ 2 cr. hrs.
+SLF 130 Marketing Practices for the Small Business\